fduhia/kolabnotes-android/README.md

+# This is a fork of the Kolab Notes app for maintenance purposes

 # kolabnotes-android
 Kolab Notes is the open source note taking app, which makes it possible to sync your notes with Kolab and IMAP server in the Kolab v3 storage format.